 Community Outreach will be carried out by or with the help of a variety of NGOs and CBOs, Native American Tribal members or other qualified community representatives who are embedded and actively involved in the communities.
 These organizations, tribal members and other representatives will have strong ties and expertise with the DACs in the Funding Area, and will help build the relationship between the community, their water related service providers and the IRWM process.
 They will be subcontractors paid to provide outreach services.
 The DACIP consultants will engage and support these NGOs and CBOs, tribal members and other representatives with whatever training, materials and resources they need to be effective.

-Community Outreach will support multiple stages of the DACIP, and may take the form of "waves" of engagement - for example: reaching a community with Education on local water issues, then participation in a Needs Assessment, and then Technical Assistance, and other Activities appropriate to a given DAC, help achieve "waves" of engagement to address the need and desire for outreach and education (as described in the Background Section of this Application).
+Community Outreach will support multiple stages of the DACIP, and help achieve "waves" of engagement to address the need and desire for outreach and education (as described in the Background Section of this Application).